-With the house being situated quite some distance off of “West Adams Street” (and new homes were being built in the immediate area), it seemed to have caused the house to have a fickle start address wise.
-In the very beginning between 1888-1890, the “Los Angeles City Directory” listed the house address as “N s West Adams bet S Figueroa and Scarff.”
-By 1895, the “Los Angeles City Directory” list the address for the Newhall house as “747 West Adams St.”
+With the house being situated quite some distance off of “West Adams Street” (and new homes were being built in the immediate area), it caused the house to have multiple addresses throughout the years.
+In the very beginning between 1888-1890, the “Los Angeles City Directory” listed the house address as “N s West Adams bet S Figueroa and Scarff” (which is more like a location instead of an actual address).
+By 1894 though, the “Los Angeles City Directory” list the address for the Newhall house as “747 West Adams St.”

 On September 22, 1896, Walter Scott Newhall (one of Henry G. Newhall’s brothers), married Nellie Hammill Trowbridge.
-I can only speculate since this is not a known fact, but speculation is that Henry gave the house to his brother Walter S. Newhall as a possible wedding gift for the bride and groom.
+I can only speculate since this is not a known fact, but speculation is that Henry probably gave the house to his brother Walter S. Newhall as a possible wedding gift for the bride and groom (truth is we will probably never know for certain).
 Nevertheless, from this point on Walter Scott Newhall is listed as the owner of the house at “747 West Adams St.”

 In 1899, when the gated community “Chester Place” (that runs north to south between “West 23rd Street” and “West Adams Street” with gateways at both entrances), was created and subdivided on Charles Silent’s land, another street was made (running parallel), to connect “Chester Place” to “St. James Park.”
 The new partial street ran right in front of the Newhall home and so therefor giving the house (again), a new address of “735 West 25th St.” (although not for long).

 In 1902, the Doheny’s (Oil tycoon Edward & Estelle Doheny, who had moved in to “8 Chester Place” the previous year), started buying up the remaining lots in “Chester Place” to control and ensure their privacy (eventually acquiring all of “Chester Place” from Charles Silent).
 Sometime that year in 1902, the partial “West 25th St.” got renamed “Chester Place.”
-Since the Newhall house and the land that it sat on didn’t belong to the Doheny’s, the house was not actually considered apart of “Chester Place” (although the street was now somehow considered apart of the gated community).
-However, the street had been renamed and the house address did change to “21 Chester Place” during this time.
+Since the Newhall house and the land that it sat on didn’t belong to the Doheny’s, the house was not actually considered apart of “Chester Place.”
+However, the street had been renamed (due to the Doheny’s influence), and the house address did change to “21 Chester Place” during this time.

 Sometime in 1964, they took a picture of “21 Chester Place” (with the studio props added), and then blew up the picture to a 30×40 inch black and white portrait.
 An artist named Louis McMannus brushed color oil paint over the photograph to add details and style to the house to make it exactly what they wanted.
 Using the technique with the matte painting placed over In-Motion stock footage of the Newhall house also gave them the ability to create an illusion of activity in front of “The Addams Family” home.
 After using the house in the first episode (filming stock footage of the house), and taking the look of the house in general they used the matte painting of the house for the rest of the shows course.
 The house was also briefly used exterior wise in the 1964 Motion Picture “Seven Days In May” and in one episode of the 60’s TV sitcom “Hazel.”